Clinical Study: LymphBridge™

 Enroll in the LymphBridge study to be part of the solution

-The LymphBridge™ clinical study is open to women who are 18 to 75 years of age who are breast cancer survivors that have developed lymphedema, at least 3 years beyond completion of cancer therapy, free of clinical disease and eligible for surgical intervention.
+The LymphBridge™ clinical study is open to women who are 18 to 75 years of age who are breast cancer survivors that have developed lymphedema, at least 1 year beyond completion of cancer therapy, free of clinical disease and eligible for surgical intervention.
 Candidates must also meet detailed inclusion and exclusion criteria as defined in the study protocol to be selected for enrolled in the study.

 Learn more today